lalugue/vue-crud/README.md

 npm install
 ```

-Grab and deploy the backend here:
+Pairs with a previously created backend for a MERN stack, grab it here:
 [mern-crud-backend](https://github.com/lalugue/mern-crud-backend)